Zion To Bryce Canyon National Park Road Trip (+ Map)

 Just prior to arriving at Bryce Canyon, this route will take you through Red Canyon Arch – an iconic spot on Scenic Byway 12 – so be sure to have your camera ready!

 For being only two hours away, Bryce Canyon is surprisingly different from Zion.
-Because it sits at higher elevation, Bryce Canyon is usually 10° cooler than Zion.
+Because it sits at higher elevation, Bryce Canyon is usually 10° cooler than Zion and offers a different landscape.

 It’s also famous for its red striped hoodoos which fill the amphitheater (not actually a canyon), whereas Zion is known for it’s lush green canyon valley.

-Bryce Canyon a much smaller National Park, which means it’s feasible to see the highlights with only one day at Bryce Canyon.
+Bryce Canyon is a much smaller National Park, which means it’s feasible to see the highlights with only one day at Bryce Canyon, but I think two days is ideal.

 Best Hikes In Bryce Canyon